-A BLOOD-RED flower rests on the surface of a floating iceberg.
-It is the national flower of our country and is called a Copihue.
+A It is the national flower of our country and is called a Copihue.
 The further it drifts towards the south, carried there apparently by an invisible current, the more it changes colour until it becomes a white Copihue.
-This movement towards the south also wears away the bulk of the iceberg so that when it finally arrives at the temperate oasis that lies at the centre of the ice-fields, the flower can be deposited at the foot of an apple tree someone planted there years ago.
-By now, the flower has become eternal and is petrified, and it emits a music that is inaudible, at least for the time being.
+This movement towards the south also wears away the bulk of the iceberg so that when it finally arrives at the temperate oasis that lies at the centre of the ice-fields, the flower can be deposited at the foot of an apple tree someone planted there years ago by now the flower has become eternal and is petrified, and it emits a music that is inaudible, at least for the time being.